Irshadmeer/INS-group/content/post/24-01-29-100-women/_index.md

 ---
-title: Celebrating Excellence in 6G Technology: Cicek Cavdar, Director of INS Research Group at KTH, Joins the Ranks of the 100 Most Efficient Leaders!
+title: Celebrating Excellence in 6G Technology- Cicek Cavdar, Director of INS Research Group at KTH, Joins the Ranks of the 100 Most Efficient Leaders!
 date: 2024-01-29
 image:
   focal_point: 'top'